kreicer/dice-roller-bot/docs/termsofservice.md

 If you have any question or if you would like to report a Terms of Service violation, please email us at lulukreicer@yandex.ru.
 For legal requests and inquiries, please contact us at lulukreicer@yandex.ru.

 ### Privacy
 Our Privacy Policy describes how we handle the information and content you provide to us when you use our services.
-We do not collect and keep any kind of private information.
+We do not collect and  do not keep any kind of information about you or your device and software.

-For any privacy concern, please contact our legal department at lulukreicer@yandex.ru.
+For any privacy concern, please contact us at lulukreicer@yandex.ru.

-Use License of Content
+## Use License of Content
 Permission is granted to temporarily download one copy of the materials on Dice Roller's Website for personal, non-commercial transitory viewing only.
 This is the grant of a license, not a transfer of title, and under this license you may not:

 - modify or copy the materials;